OSU-Nowlab/MVAPICH-docs/docs/source/quick-open.rst

 ----------

-This Quick Start contains the necessary information for MVAPICH users to download, install, and use MVAPICH 3.0.
-Please refer to our `User Guide <http://mvapich.cse.ohio-state.edu/support/>`_ for the comprehensive list of all features and instructions about how to use them.
+This Quick Start contains the necessary information for MVAPICH users to download, install, and use MVAPICH-Plus 4.0.

 MVAPICH (pronounced as “em-vah-pich”) is an open-source MPI software to exploit the novel features and mechanisms of high-performance networking technologies (InfiniBand, iWARP, RDMA over Converged Enhanced Ethernet (RoCE v1 and v2), Slingshot 10, and Rockport Networks) and deliver best performance and scalability to MPI applications.
-This Release Candidate of MVAPICH 3.0 adds support for the Cray Slingshot 11, Cornelis OPX, and Intel PSM3 interconnects through the OFI libfabric library, and for the UCX communication library.
+This Release Candidate of MVAPICH 4.0 adds support for the Cray Slingshot 11, Cornelis OPX, and Intel PSM3 interconnects through the OFI libfabric library, and for the UCX communication library.

+MVAPICH-Plus provides a GPU aware MPI implementation and additional enhancements that are still under active research.

 Please note that as this is a pre-release, performance may not be optimal.
 For best performance on Mellanox InfiniBand, RoCE, iWARP,